3dim-computational-imaging/3dim-website/content/authors/parker-liu/_index.md

 ---
 # Display name
-title: XXXJames Taylor
+title: Parker Liu

 # Full Name (for SEO)
-first_name: James
+first_name: Parker
-last_name: Taylor
+last_name: Liu

 # Is this the primary user of the site?
 superuser: false